Contempt of Court Warrant

 Definition

-Some bounty hunters work on retainer for bail bond agencies, receiving regular payments for their services.
+Some bounty hunters work on retainer for bail bond agencies, receiving a regular payment for their services.

 Purpose